GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/05_drawing.md

 This is done by creating a separate **VertexBuffer** that contains per-instance properties (like position).
 This buffer is created same as a normal vertex buffer, except it doesn't contain per-vertex data, and instead contains per-instance data.

 In order to use such a buffer we need to let the pipeline know by creating an appropriate **VertexDeclaration**.
 We need to define a **VertexDataDesc** that contains per-instance data.
-This is done by specifying the @p instanceStepRate parameter when calling **VertexDataDesc::addVertElem()**.
+This is done by specifying the `instanceStepRate` parameter when calling **VertexDataDesc::addVertElem()**.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<VertexDataDesc> vertexDesc = VertexDataDesc::create();